gurjarn/lc-challenge/README.md

 ## How to run it

-`mvn clean install` to install and run tests
-`mvn spring-boot:run` to run on port 8080
+`./mvnw clean install` to install and run tests `./mvnw spring-boot:run` to run on port 8080

 ## What could be improved
 - The error handling isnt very good, this is also driven by the fact that the error handling on the original